Every Campus a Refuge: Mission

-Present activities
+Activities

+Guilford College

-Since January 2016, Guilford has hosted 53 refugees (clients of CWS) in campus houses and apartments; 26 of them have been children between the ages of 10 months and 17 years.
+Since January 2016, Guilford College has hosted 53 refugees (clients of Church World Service [CWS]) in campus houses and apartments; 26 of them have been children between the ages of 10 months and 17 years.
 The already-hosted refugees include two Syrian families that have successfully settled in Greensboro.
 Additionally, the campus has hosted refugees from Iraq, Sudan, Uganda, Rwanda, and the DRC.

-In fall 2017, the ECAR 16 credit minor pilots at Guilford College.
-The ECAR minor will include two mandatory classes, which are two credits each.
+In fall 2017, the 16-credit ECAR minor piloted at Guilford College.
+The ECAR minor includes two mandatory classes worth two credits each.
 These courses will allow students to receive training from refugee resettlement agencies and volunteer for 40 hours with recently resettled families.
-Also, students participate in 10–15 hours of Skype conversations with Syrian refugees and study topics related to forced displacement and immigration.
-Along with the two required classes, students will also choose one course on causes of forced displacement, one on voices and perspectives of immigrants and refugees, and one on community organizing and advocacy.
+Also, students participate in 10–15 hours of online conversations with Syrian refugees and study topics related to forced displacement and immigration.
+Along with the two required classes, students also choose one course on causes of forced displacement, one on voices and perspectives of immigrants and refugees, and one on community organizing and advocacy.

-Guilford College has dedicated a campus house to ECAR; the program will host a refugee family, which arrive through CWS, every semester.
+Guilford College has dedicated a campus house to ECAR; the program hosts a refugee family, which arrives through CWS every semester.

 Program

 Under this program, each refugee family is temporarily housed on campus grounds until they can resettle successfully in Greensboro.
 They are provided with free housing, utilities, Wi-Fi, use of college facilities and resources, and a large community of support in the form of the college campus and its friends.
 The daily work of hosting and assisting in resettlement is assigned by CWS, managed and overseen by the CWS case manager, and the ECAR program coordinator, and carried out by over 100 Guilford community volunteers who are trained and background checked by CWS.
 These volunteers include Guilford students, alumni, faculty, administrators and staff; their spouses; faculty, student, and staff from nearby Bennett College; also local faith communities.
 New Arrivals Institute also trains the volunteers to provide ESL instruction to the hosted refugees.

 Volunteers utilize their skills towards the common goal of supporting refugees and receive an experiential education on pressing global and local issues.
 Thus ECAR provides a place-based educational experience for its volunteers.

-ECAR has expanded to other campuses, which are partnering with their local refugee resettlement agencies to host refugees, including Wake Forest University, Agnes Scott College, Rollins College, and Lafayette College, among others.
+Chapters

+There are many other institutions that are in various stages of mobilizing to become ECAR chapters.
 Princeton University, Brandeis University, Georgetown University, and the University of Maryland are also moving to become ECAR campuses.

+ECAR also works with a number of resettlement campuses – universities which partner with local refugee resettlement agencies to host refugees on campus grounds and support their successful integration.
+Collectively, ECAR chapters have hosted dozens of refugee families from around the world, with the flagship Guilford College chapter hosting more than 80 as of spring 2022.

+Active chapters

+As of May 2025, ECAR has 19 active chapters: